FreshKernel/kraft-sync/CONTRIBUTING.md

 ## 🧪 Test your changes

-Make sure you have the [Requirement](#-requirements) installed and configured correctly
+Make sure you have the [Development Prerequisites](#-development-prerequisites) installed and configured correctly

 To set up your IDE for this project, so you can test the changes: